ISSA Nutritionist Study Guide

 Functional Foods

 Food for a specified health use is referred to as functional foods.
-These are foods found, chosen, produced, or consumed for reasons other than just their calorie and nutrient content.
+These foods are found, chosen, produced, or consumed for reasons other than their calorie and nutrient content.

 This term originated in Japan, where the market for functional foods is the most advanced in the world.